Pfizer–BioNTech COVID-19 vaccine: Manufacturing

 In February 2021, BioNTech announced it would increase production by more than 50% to manufacture 2 billion doses in 2021, raised again at the end of March to 2.5 billion doses in 2021.

 In February 2021, Pfizer revealed that the entire sequence initially took about 110 days on average from start to finish, and that the company is making progress on reducing the time to 60 days.
 More than half the days in the production process are dedicated to rigorous testing and quality assurance at each of the three stages.
 Pfizer also revealed that the process requires 280 components and relies upon 25 suppliers located in 19 countries.

 Vaccine manufacturers normally take several years to optimize the process of making a particular vaccine for speed and cost-effectiveness before attempting large-scale production.
-Due to the urgency presented by the COVID19 pandemic, Pfizer and BioNTech began production immediately with the process by which the vaccine had been originally formulated in the laboratory, then started to identify ways to safely speed up and scale up that process.BioNTech announced in September 2020, that it had signed an agreement to acquire a manufacturing facility in Marburg, Germany, from Novartis to expand their vaccine production capacity.
+Due to the urgency presented by the COVID-19 pandemic, Pfizer and BioNTech began production immediately with the process by which the vaccine had been originally formulated in the laboratory, then started to identify ways to safely speed up and scale up that process.BioNTech announced in September 2020, that it had signed an agreement to acquire a manufacturing facility in Marburg, Germany, from Novartis to expand their vaccine production capacity.
 Once fully operational, the facility would produce up to 750 million doses per year, or more than 60 million doses per month.
 The site will be the third BioNTech facility in Europe that produces the vaccine, while Pfizer operates at least four production sites in the United States and Europe.

 The Marburg facility had previously specialized in cancer immunotherapy for Novartis.
 By the end of March 2021, BioNTech had finished retrofitting the facility for mRNA vaccine production and retraining its 300 staff, and obtained approval to begin manufacturing.
 Besides making mRNA, the Marburg facility also performs the step of combining mRNA with lipids to form lipid nanoparticles, then ships the vaccine in bulk to other facilities for fill and finish (i.e., filling and boxing vials).

-On 23 April 2021, the EMA authorized an increase in batch size and associated process scale up at Pfizer's plant in Puurs.
+In April 2021, the EMA authorized an increase in batch size and associated process scale up at Pfizer's plant in Puurs.
 This increase is expected to have a significant impact on the supply of the vaccine in the European Union.

-At the end of April 2021, it was reported that Pfizer had started to export vaccine doses to Mexico and Canada from the Kalamazoo plant, which is much closer geographically to both countries than the Puurs plant.